IMNMV/Projects/README.md

 Currently working on enhancing the quality of executable tasks that can be performed through prompt engineering via contextual memory and other means.
 See ChatBotQuarky for more.

-The SOP Sleuther is a way to find relevant sections of a document.
+The Document Diglet is a way to find relevant sections of a document.
 Basically Ctrl-F on transformers.
 Work in progress.